 What to Expect: We’ll explore getting your baseline mammogram and what happens if you have an abnormal mammogram.

-Even if you don’t need a pap smear (they keep changing the rules for those in a monogamous relationship) you still need to get your uterus and ovaries checked.
+Even if you don’t need a pap smear (they keep changing the rules for those in a monogamous relationship), you still need to check your uterus and ovaries.
 Ovarian cancer is a silent killer.
-Yes, the exam is uncomfortable (that’s the one where their hand is inside and they press on your belly — which is when they’re feeling your ovaries.
+Yes, the exam is uncomfortable (that’s the one where their hand is inside and they press on your belly) — which is when they’re feeling your ovaries.
 But worth it.

 Anyway, at that same check-up, my doctor ordered a baseline screening mammogram.
-Be sure that your healthcare provider writes “screening” on it so that your insurance is likely to cover it.
-Obamacare (as it stands now — in September of 2016) requires coverage of SCREENING mammograms, but not diagnostic ones.
+Be sure that your health care provider writes “screening” on it so that your insurance is likely to cover it.
+Obamacare in the United States (as it stands now — in September of 2016) requires coverage of SCREENING mammograms, but not diagnostic mammography.
 That will come into play later on.

-After our forever-long summer trip, I scheduled it with the radiology clinic.
+After our forever-long summer trip, I scheduled my first screening mammogram with the radiology clinic.
 I was set to go after a 4-hour computer training at work — which, I think is actually against the Geneva Convention, but I digress.
 The place is right next to my work and I really love to consolidate my time.

 Hence, the sweet Instagram shots. 🙂 #pullingcurlsgetsamammogram